skip to main content

 Pro tip: Tennis fans in Canada can watch Wimbledon coverage on TSN and RDS channels.

-You can find the complete Wimbledon event schedule in the table below.
-The daily order of play can be found on Wimbledon’s official Championships Schedule page.
+We’ve compiled the complete Wimbledon event schedule in the table below.
+For match specifics, you can find the daily order of play on Wimbledon’s official Championships Schedule page.

 Event Day Start time (ET) Channels